-For eighth-graders, dating likely means lots of time spent talking on the phone and hanging out in groups.
-Some kids may have progressed to hand holding as well.
+For eighth-graders, dating likely means lots of time spent texting or talking on the phone, sharing images on social media, and hanging out in groups.
+Some kids may have progressed to hand-holding as well.
 In high school, strong romantic attachments can be formed and things can get serious, fast.

 Other things to consider include the following.

 - Is your child really interested in someone in particular, or are they just trying to keep up with what friends are doing?

 - Do you think your son or daughter would tell you if something went wrong?

 - Is your child generally confident and happy?

 - Does your child’s physical development match their emotional development?

 Be aware that for many tweens and young teenagers, dating amounts to socializing in a group.
 While there may be interest between two in particular, it’s not double-dating so much as a group heading out or meeting up at the movies or the mall.

 This kind of group stuff is a safe and healthy way to interact with members of the opposite sex without the awkwardness that a one-on-one scenario can bring.
 Think of it as dating with training wheels.